enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/email-control.md

 ## Custom Email Control
 It's possible to create custom Email Control's and use them for both Campaigns and Transactional emails.
 Follow this guide to create your own control.
 Our example is a control that allows for custom HTML to be pasted into the email using a text-area but the possibilities is endless.

-Start by creating a new folder inside the "App_Plugins"-folder of your project, let's call it `NewsletterStudioCustom` (or what ever you would like.)
+Start by creating a new folder inside the "App_Plugins"-folder of your project, let's call it `NewsletterStudioCustom` (or what ever you would like.) and inside this a folder called `CustomHtmlEmailControl`.

-Inside the folder create another folder called "Models" and add the CS-filers for the Data Model, View Model and Control Type to this folder.
+Inside the folder create another folder called `Models` and add the CS-filers for the Data Model, View Model and Control Type to this folder.

 ## The Data Model
 This model contains the data that your control must store, that could be raw HTML (as for the Rick Text-control) or image-urls, links etc. Each time the control is used inside a email this model will be used to serialize and store the data.